 - Fraudulent trading

 - Mortgage fraud

 - Money laundering

 - VAT/MTIC fraud

-We are highly experienced in the area of Financial Services law and are instructed by both the Financial Services Authority (“FSA”) and individuals and corporations in the financial services industry.
+We are highly experienced in the area of financial services law and are instructed by both the Financial Conduct Authority (“FCA”) and individuals and corporations in the financial services industry.

-We advise in relation to the full range of FSMA matters including authorisation, compliance and enforcement.
-We have appeared in contested hearings before the Financial Services and Markets Tribunal and also prosecute and defend in criminal proceedings initiated by the Financial Services authority.
+We advise in relation to the full range of FSMA 2000 matters including authorisation, compliance and enforcement.
+We have appeared in contested hearings before the Regulatory Decisions Committee and also prosecute and defend in criminal proceedings initiated by the FCA.